mrkazansky/swiftui-mvvm-c/README.md

 In this project, `EventListNetworkUsecase` stand for Usecase,which receives requests to download and process the events list from the `EventListNetworkService`.

 ### Presentation Layer
-Presentation Layer is represented by View and ViewModel
+Presentation Layer is represented by View and ViewModel.

 ViewModels work between Views and Usecases, encapsulating business logic to the Views.
 ViewModels are downstream subscribers that receive and process whatever is passed from upstream publishers.
 They are marked as @ObservedObject such that SwiftUI is able to monitor ViewModels for updates and redraw the UI.

 Views are independent from business logic.
-Side effects are triggered by the view lifecycle event onAppear and are forwarded to the corresponding the ViewModel
+Side effects are triggered by the view lifecycle event onAppear and are forwarded to the corresponding the ViewModel.

 ## Project Structure:

 Thanks to Swift Package Manager, I can make project modular easier than ever.
 This project has an overview structure as follows:

 - Main
   - Packages:
     - Utilities:
       - Sources: Includes extension and utility features, can be used by most modules.
       - Tests: Unit test for extension function.
 If needed.